f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   :width: 45%

-**NOTE: Both ports on the BX110 blade must be configured in the same mode in current F5OS versions i.e. both ports must be configured for 100Gb, or 40Gb, or 4 x 25GB, or 4 x 10Gb.
+**NOTE: Both ports on the BX110 blade must be configured in the same mode in current F5OS versions i.e., both ports must be configured for 100Gb, or 40Gb, or 4 x 25GB, or 4 x 10Gb.
 You cannot mix different port group settings on the same blade currently.
 A future release may provide more granular options.**

 Configuring PortGroups from the webUI
 -----------------------------------